Inter-faith Chaplaincy Events

 Thursday 11 December - Memorial Chapel 5:00 pm: A chance to reflect upon previous prayer experience.
 Thereafter, Sister Andrea Fraile will introduce the concept of using our bodies as a means of prayer.

-Sisters Together, August/September 2025
+Sisters Together, November 2025

-Come and meet other women studying at UoG, to make inter-cultural connections and friendships.
+Sisters Together is a space for students to meet other women studying at UoG, to make inter-cultural connections and friendships.

 If you would like more information, please contact chaplaincy@glasgow.ac.uk.